rackerlabs/rackspace-how-to/content/rms-cloudflare/cloudflare-faq.md

 #### When should I contact Cloudflare&reg;?

 Always contact Rackspace for support.
-If required, the Rackspace team will escalate issues to Cloudflare where we have a direct line to quickly solve the problem.
+If required, the Rackspace team escalates issues to Cloudflare where we have a direct line to quickly solve the problem.

 #### Is Cloudflare a free DNS provider?